vasilakisfil/Introspected-REST/README.md

 The ratio of data/hypermedia of a resource

+### 13.2.
+The future is in the hands of the community

 #### 8.2.3.
 REST does not make it easy to integrate different APIs together
 Consider a product resource.